Taguar258/CLIF/docs/basics.md

 console.run()
 ```

-The line  `import CLIF-Framework.framework as framework` basically imports the framework it self.
+The line  `import CLIF_Framework.framework as framework` basically imports the framework it self.
 After that, the line `console = framework.console()` sets the variable `console` to the console class which means that the variable `console` defines a new interface.
 The line `framework.module("modules.main", console)` loads your script located under modules/main as a interpreter for the variable `console`.
 The last line `console.run()` tells the interface `console` to start.